-- a) Only Competitors and Teams/Entrants registered with MSVR for the Championship or otherwise authorised by MSVR may participate in the Championship. - b) The Competitor's, Team/Entrant shall warrant that all information given in the Championship Registration Form is correct and should there be any changes, they shall agree to communicate such changes to MSVR immediately. - c) Payment for Registration - Each Team/Entrant may be required to pay MSVR a Registration fee.
-Any Registration fee shall represent the Team's/Entrant's commitment to the Championship.
+- a) Only Competitors and Teams/Entrants registered with MSVR for the Championship or otherwise authorised by MSVR may participate in the Championship. - b) The Competitor's, Team/Entrant shall warrant that all information given in the Championship Registration Form is correct and should there be any changes, they shall agree to communicate such changes to MSVR immediately. - c) Payment for Registration Each Team/Entrant may be required to pay MSVR a Registration fee.

+- Any Registration fee shall represent the Team's/Entrant's commitment to the Championship.
 Additional charges for Timekeeping equipment (transponders) will be made. - d) The Team/Entrant acknowledges and agrees that MSVR reserves the right to accept or reject an application for Registration at its sole and absolute discretion. - e) MSVR may accept or refuse any Registration and withdraw a Registration at any time if the Rider, Team, Entrant or Motorcycle does not meet the required standards compatible for competing in the Championship.
-Such standards will include, but not be limited to

-- Motorcycle and Team presentation and Riders or Motorcycles that are not competitive. - f) A Registration may only be withdrawn by a Rider, Entrant or Team without penalty with the consent of MSVR for good cause shown. - g) The Team shall compete in all Events of the 2023 Championship.
-For the avoidance of doubt in the case of the British Superbike Championship, the 2023 Championship is defined as the eleven Race Meeting Events and the official pre season Test/Media Event(s).
-In the event that a Rider is injured and is deemed unfit, the Team should compete with a substitute Rider until he/she is fit again to compete, unless dispensation is given by MCRCB - h) Riders or Teams who do not take part in any Championship Event may have their Registration withdrawn by MSVR. - The acceptance of the Registration shall be conditional upon the full and timely compliance with the Regulations (including any amendments, variations or statements relating thereto) and other decisions of MSVR. - j) Registered Competitors will be allocated a permanent competition number for the Championship.
-Numbers 1 - 10 inclusive will be offered to the top ten Riders in the 2022 British Superbike Championship.
-Any of the numbers 2-10, which are not allocated to the top ten Riders may be allocated at the discretion of MSVR. - k) Each team shall comply with testing conditions. - 1.4.6 Conditions for acceptance of registrations for the British Supersport/GP2 Championship, British Talent Cup, Ducati TriOptions, National Superstock, National Junior Superstock and National Junior Supersport Championships - Riders may register for these Championships through MSVR or enter events on an individual basis.
+Such standards will include, but not be limited to Motorcycle and Team presentation and Riders or Motorcycles that are not competitive. - f) A Registration may only be withdrawn by a Rider, Entrant or Team without penalty with the consent of MSVR for good cause shown. - g) The Team shall compete in all Events of the 2024 Championship.
+For the avoidance of doubt in the case of the British Superbike Championship, the 2024 Championship is defined as the eleven Race Meeting Events and the official pre season Test/Media Event(s).
+In the event that a Rider is injured and is deemed unfit, the Team should compete with a substitute Rider until he/she is fit again to compete, unless dispensation is given by MCRCB. - h) Riders or Teams who do not take part in any Championship Event may have their Registration withdrawn by MSVR. - The acceptance of the Registration shall be conditional upon the full and timely compliance with the Regulations (including any amendments, variations or statements relating thereto) and other decisions of MSVR. - j) Registered Competitors will be allocated a permanent competition number for the Championship.
+Numbers 1 - 10 inclusive will be offered to the top ten Riders in the 2023 British Superbike Championship.
+Any of the numbers 2-10, which are not allocated to the top ten Riders may be allocated at the discretion of MSVR. - k) Each team shall comply with testing conditions. - 1.4.6 Conditions for acceptance of registrations for the British Supersport/GP2 Championship, British Talent Cup, National Superstock, National Sportbike, BMW F900 R Cup and British Superteen Championships - Riders may register for these Championships through MSVR or enter events on an individual basis.
 Preference will be given to riders registered for the Championship.
 Where applicable the conditions stated in article 1.4.5 will apply, for full information contact MSVR. - 1.4.6.1 Registered Competitors will be allocated a permanent competition number for the Championship.
-Numbers 1 - 10 inclusive will be offered to the top ten Riders in the 2021 corresponding championships.
-Any of the numbers 2-10, which are not allocated to the top ten Riders may be allocated at the discretion of MSVR. - 1.4.7 Articles 1.4.5 and 1.4.6 are subject to any Supplementary regulations and conditions issued by MSVR. - 1.4.8 Registrations will be considered with immediate effect. - 1.4.9 A Registration, once made and accepted shall constitute a legally binding contract and a Registration may only be withdrawn without penalty with the written consent of MCRCB or MSVR. - 1.4.10 MCRCB and MSVR may accept or refuse any registration and withdraw a registration at any time, should the inclusion of the Competitor, Team or Entrant be deemed by it, in its absolute discretion, not to be in the best interests of the Championship. - 1.4.11 MCRCB and MSVR may at its absolute discretion accept registration for individual Events by Riders with eligible Motorcycles to compete at Championship Events.
+Numbers 1 - 10 inclusive will be offered to the top ten Riders in the 2023 corresponding championships.
+Any of the numbers 2-10, which are not allocated to the top ten Riders may be allocated at the discretion of MSVR. - 1.4.7 Articles 1.4.5 and 1.4.6 are subject to any Supplementary regulations and conditions issued by MSVR. - 1.4.8 Registrations will be considered with immediate effect.